Introducing the

 Support at Home Program

 At Cura Aged Care, our commitment to supporting your independence and wellbeing at home continues with the new Support at Home program.
-From 1 November 2025, the Australian Government will transition the existing Home Care Packages (HCP) and Short-Term Restorative Care (STRC) into this simplified, integrated program.
-We’re here to ensure you understand these changes and to guide you through a seamless transition.
+From 1 November 2025, the Australian Government transitioned the existing Home Care Packages (HCP) and Short-Term Restorative Care (STRC) into this simplified, integrated program.
+We’re here to ensure you understand these changes and to guide you through your continued support.

 The Latest Update - Keeping You Informed Every Step of the Way

-The Support at Home program is an upcoming government initiative designed to improve aged care services for older Australians living at home.
+The Support at Home (SaH) program is an upcoming government initiative designed to improve aged care services for older Australians living at home.
 While some details are still being finalised by the Australian Government, the information provided here serves as a general guide to help you understand what’s ahead.
-The program, initially set to begin on 1 July 2025, has been deferred by the Department of Health and Aged Care to 1 November 2025, providing more time for discussions on aged care reforms.
+The program, initially set to begin on 1 July 2025, was deferred by the Department of Health and Aged Care and commenced on 1 November 2025, providing more time for discussions on aged care reforms.

-We are dedicated to keeping our clients and community informed, ensuring they feel prepared and supported.
-Future changes may occur based on government recommendations, and we will continue to share updates as they happen.
+Cura are dedicated to keeping our clients and community informed, ensuring they feel informed and supported.
+Future changes may occur based on government recommendations, and we will continue to share any updates as they happen.

-The Support at Home program replaces existing Home Care Packages (HCP) and Short-Term Restorative Care (STRC), introducing eight tailored funding levels with a 'no worse off' guarantee for grandfathered participants.
+The Support at Home (SaH) program replaced the Home Care Packages (HCP) and Short-Term Restorative Care (STRC) programs, introducing eight tailored SaH funding levels with a 'no worse off' guarantee for grandfathered participants.

 When?

-The transition to the new Support at Home program will officially begin from the 1st of November 2025, streamlining in-home aged care for all eligible individuals.
+The transition to the new Support at Home program officially began from the 1st of November 2025, streamlining in-home aged care for all eligible individuals.

-These changes affect all current recipients of HCP or STRC programs and new participants who will be seeking aged care support services from 1 November 2025 onward.
+These changes affected all current aged care recipients of HCP or STRC programs and new participants who will be seeking aged care support services from 1 November 2025 onward.

 What is the Support at Home Program?

-The Support at Home Program is a new government initiative designed to simplify and enhance the delivery of in-home aged care services.
-By consolidating multiple existing programs, including Home Care Packages (HCP) and Short-Term Restorative Care (STRC), it creates one streamlined, person-centred approach to care.
-This new program reduces complexity, making it easier for older Australians and their families to access tailored support.
+The Support at Home (SaH) Program is a new government initiative designed to simplify and enhance the delivery of in-home aged care services.
+By consolidating multiple existing programs, including Home Care Packages (HCP) and Short-Term Restorative Care (STRC), it created one streamlined, person-centred approach to care.
+The new program reduces complexity, making it easier for older Australians and their families to access tailored support.

 At its heart, the Support at Home Program is dedicated to empowering older people to remain independent, safe, and comfortable in their own homes for as long as possible.
 It covers a comprehensive range of services, such as clinical care, daily assistance, and everyday living tasks, ensuring care is personalised to each individual’s needs and goals.
 The program’s flexible structure provides improved continuity and quality of care, giving participants more choice and control over their care arrangements.